 Art History

 This course will explore the major artists, movements, cultures, and ideas that have shaped the history of art.
-Through a combination of lectures and tours of New York City’s museums and architectural monuments, students will engage in an intensive study of famous works of art, art historical movements, and global cultures.
-This unique course will guide students on a journey through some the most compelling examples of human creativity worldwide.
-Site visits and behind-the-scenes access will provide unique opportunities to explore art and art history in a way that only this city can offer.
+Through a combination of lectures and tours of New York City’s museums, students will engage in an intensive study of famous works of art, art history movements, and global cultures.
+This unique course will guide students on a journey through some of the most compelling examples of human creativity worldwide.
+Site visits and behind-the-scenes access will provide unique opportunities to explore art and art history in a way that only New York City can offer.
+While this course covers some of the key artworks and movements discussed in the AP Art History curriculum, all students will benefit from the opportunity to see masterpieces in person in New York and to have their studies augmented by global perspectives.

-Students will begin in the ancient world with a visit to the famed Egyptian Temple of Dendur at The Metropolitan Museum of Art and continue through the museum’s collection of statues from Greece and the Roman Empire.
-Students will then learn about the Byzantine Empire and cross the Bosphorus to explore Islamic art from the Met’s glittering collection of manuscripts, ceramics, jewelry, and textiles.
-Visits to The Cloisters and the Cathedral of Saint John the Divine will bring to life the soaring achievements of European Gothic architecture and art from the medieval period.
-Students will investigate the art of the Renaissance, Baroque, and Enlightenment through an exploration of the Frick Collection, while also considering some of the great monuments concurrently created by people across the Atlantic in Central and South America.
-Students will also engage with art spanning the great continent of Asia, including Japanese woodblock prints from the Edo period and Chinese ceramics.
-The course will move through Impressionism and Modernism at the Museum of Modern Art and the Solomon R. Guggenheim Museum, with a focus on the rise of the modern metropolis through a walking tour of midtown Manhattan.
-Culminating in a study of contemporary art, students will make their final stops at the Whitney Museum of American Art and behind the scenes at famed New York City galleries.
-Over the course of this dynamic global journey, students will gain a new framework for understanding the different styles and concepts that have shaped the history of art.
+Students will begin in the ancient world, using The Metropolitan Museum of Art’s vast collection to learn about the dynamic visual traditions of ancient cultures such as the Egyptians, Pre-Columbian societies, and early Chinese dynasties.
+Students will then explore Islamic art from the Met’s glittering collection of manuscripts, ceramics, jewelry, and textiles.
+Students will investigate the art of the Renaissance, Baroque, and Enlightenment through an exploration of the newly renovated Frick Collection, while also considering some of the great monuments concurrently created by people across the Atlantic in Central and South America.
+Students will also engage with art spanning the great continent of Asia concurrently with these movements, including Japanese woodblock prints from the Edo period and Chinese ceramics.
+The course will move through Impressionism and Modernism by looking at art in the Museum of Modern Art and the Solomon R. Guggenheim Museum.
+Culminating in a study of contemporary art, students will make their final stop at the Whitney Museum of American Art, discovering how artists today tackle crucial topics such as race, geopolitics, gender, sexuality, disability, and class.
+Throughout the course, guest scholars will provide unique global insights into how art history has been shaped into the discipline it is today.
+Over this dynamic global journey, students will gain a new framework for understanding different styles and concepts that have shaped the history of art.

 Site Visits

-Visits will include a combination of trips to major New York City art museums and architectural monuments, as well as art galleries and other places related to art history.
+Visits will include trips to major New York City art museums, architectural monuments, art galleries, and other places related to art history.

 In the past, site visits have included: